Whistleblowing and the Workplace

 • Employees can still have whistle-blower protection even if it turns out that what they were saying was wrong.
 They aren’t required to be right (or to have evidence), but to have a ‘reasonable belief’ that their disclosure indicates one of the types of wrongdoing – this will be assessed from the employee’s perspective.
 It should also be borne in mind that the employee doesn’t have to be disclosing new information, they can be drawing an employer’s attention to a matter of which they are already aware.

 • Employees must also have a reasonable belief that the disclosure is in the public interest, this can be a particularly tricky area as there is no definition of it in statute.
 Instead, it has been left to tribunals to decide.
-However, it is not difficult to imagine that disclosures concerning potential or actual health and safety breaches related to coronavirus could be found to meet this test.
+This has led to what some employers may see as surprising results, so it’s important not to get caught out.

 • Whilst employees usually choose to blow the whistle to their employer as they are often best placed to remedy any wrongdoing, employees can make external disclosures.
 There are rules about who an employee can disclose information to externally and the circumstances in which they will qualify for whistle-blower protection if they make an external disclosure.